Eileen Beasley: Early life

-Catherine Eileen James was born in 1921, the younger of two children.
+Catherine Eileen James was born in 1921.
+She was one of three children, Llew, Eileen and John.
 She attended University College Cardiff and became a teacher.
 She met Trefor Beasley at Plaid Cymru gatherings and they were married on 31 July 1951.
 The couple moved to Llangennech near Llanelli in 1952.

 Welsh language campaign

 Eileen and her husband Trefor became leading campaigners in the right to use Welsh in the 1950s, as at that time the Welsh language had no official status in Wales: no forms by public bodies were issued in the Welsh language and there were few bilingual road signs.
 The Beasleys refused to pay their tax bills until they were written in Welsh, as at the time they were written only in English.
 This refusal led to the couple being taken to court 16 times over the course of eight years, along with many personal belongings being taken by bailiffs.
-Trefor spent a week in prison.
-After numerous court appearances the couple won their battle in 1960, at which point Llanelli district council agreed to print tax bills bilingually in Welsh and English.
-Both Eileen and Trefor were elected as local councillors in 1955 for Plaid Cymru on Llanelli district council.
+In the 1960s Trefor took part in the campaign to get Welsh language road tax discs, and spent a week in prison.
+After numerous court appearances the couple won their battle in 1960, at which point Llanelli (then officially “Llanelly”) Rural District Council agreed to print tax bills bilingually in Welsh and English.
+Eileen was elected as local councillor in 1958 for Plaid Cymru on Llanelli Rural District Council.
 Eileen Beasley is known as the "mother of direct action" in Wales and the "Rosa Parks of Wales".
 In April 2015 Llanelli Community Heritage unveiled a commemorative Blue Plaque at the Beasley Family home in Llangennech.